 In support of the Secretary of Defense's efficiency initiative, the Air Force's FY 2012 budget focuses on streamlining business operations and enhancing operational efficiencies.
 The Air Force took action throughout the budget to achieve efficiencies, allowing dollars to shift from "Tail" to "Tooth."
 These efficiencies allow the Air Force to enhance investments in vital modernization efforts, force structure and mission accounts.
 The result is a balance across our Service Core Functions while maximizing support for the joint fight within fiscal constraints.
 The Air Force has typically funded Facility Sustainment to 90 percent of the calculated OSD Facility Sustainment Model (FSM) in order to drive efficiencies.
 In FY 2012, the Air Force will drive additional efficiencies by funding Facility Sustainment to 80 percent of the FSM.
 The Air Force is pursuing efficiencies through increased emphasis on demolition/consolidation, enhanced facility construction and modernization initiatives and driving installations to develop smarter facility support practices.
-Most efficiencies will be realized in facility investments such as asset management, strategic sourcing and enterprise solutions and benchmarking to best practices.
 Increased funding provided to improve airfields across the Air Force.
 Sets aside funding for Energy Conservation projects to enhance Air Force ability to achieve energy reduction goals.